HP Envy: Envy 15

 The Envy 15 uses mobile Intel Core i7 and Core i5 processors (4 and 2 cores respectively) and can hold a maximum of 16 GB of RAM housed in 4 DIMM slots (2 of which are user accessible).
 The 15 makes use of the 40 nm ATI Mobility Radeon HD 5830 with 1 GB of dedicated graphics memory.
 The 15 ships with a 15.6-inch HP LED display with (TN) or (IPS) resolution.

 The webcam on the Envy 15 is night-vision capable with infra-red sensor.
 The Envy 15 is designed to house a single 2.5-inch Serial ATA drive, or two 1.8-inch SATA drives, with two 160 GB solid state drives configuration available.
 New generation of HP Envy m6 model, called as HP ENVY m6-1225dx release in January 2013.
 This model had a 2.6 GHz Intel Core i5-3230M Dual Core processor (up to 3.2 GHz via Turbo Boost) and Microsoft Windows 8.

 The 15.6-inch Full HD "Radiance" display panel which was sold with this laptop has an issue in which the color red displays closer to orange.
 In response, HP had issued a software utility called MyDisplay, but does not appear to completely correct the problem with some users saying all it does is mask a problem which is actually hardware based and not software.

 Starting May 2013, HP has released its new line of HP Envy laptops that come with the 4th generation Haswell Core i7 processors.
 These laptops come with an optional upgrade to Nvidia GT 740M graphic cards with 2 GB of dedicated graphics memory.
 Whether HP uses the GK107 or GK208 variant in the 740M is undisclosed.
 The laptops also offer a hybrid 1 TB hard drive.

 Envy 17

-The 2010's Envy 17 comes with a Blu-ray option, and, similar to the Envy 14, come equipped with a backlit keyboard.
+The 2010s Envy 17 comes with a Blu-ray option, and, similar to the Envy 14, is equipped with a backlit keyboard.
 It has also an optional display resolution, option for dual hard-disk or SSD and Supports Eyefinity by which it can be connected to 3 displays via VGA, Mini DisplayPort, and HDMI out supported by ATI 5850 GDDR5 Graphics.